idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 ## Driver Pack

-We're going to make the driver pack now which has a small root file system with the NVIDIA L4T driver pack applied.
+We're going to make the driver pack now which has a small root filesystem with the NVIDIA L4T driver pack applied.
 This image sets up the libraries needed for everything else to run.
 We're using a much smaller root filesystem (~`60MB`).

 UI: